What Are Essential Health Benefits?

 In general Essential Health Benefits are the types of care you need to prevent and treat sickness and do not include elective and “non-essential treatments”, a full list of Essential Benefits under the Affordable Care Act with descriptions is provided below.

-All plans sold on and off the Health Insurance Marketplace, small group plans, and Government healthcare options like Medicaid and Medicare starting January 1st, 2014 or later will offer at least ten Essential Benefits regardless of cost.
-You don’t have to wait, you can buy coverage during each years open enrollment period.
-Find your State’s Health Insurance Marketplace.
+All major medical plans sold on the Health Insurance Marketplace, Non-marketplace Plans, small group plans, and Government healthcare options like Medicaid and Medicare starting January 1st, 2014 or later offer services from at least ten categories of Essential Benefits regardless of cost.
+You can buy coverage that includes these benefits during each year’s open enrollment period.
+Find your state’s Health Insurance Marketplace.

 List of Ten Essential Health Benefits?

 The Affordable Care Act’s Ten Essential health benefits include:

 - Ambulatory patient services (Outpatient care).
 Care you receive without being admitted to a hospital, such as at a doctor’s office, clinic or same-day (“outpatient”) surgery center.
 Also included in this category are home health services and hospice care (note: some plans may limit coverage to no more than 45 days).

 - Emergency Services (Trips to the emergency room).
 Care you receive for conditions that could lead to serious disability or death if not immediately treated, such as accidents or sudden illness.
 Typically, this is a trip to the emergency room, and includes transport by ambulance.
 You cannot be penalized for going out-of-network or for not having prior authorization.